ripleyXLR8/thermostat_esp8266_mqtt_jeedom/README.md

 * I'm thinking about solar powering the module.
 I will first implement a deepsleep mode and then mesure the current to see what battery and what solar panel to choose.

 * Writting a plugin to integrate it more "cleanly" inside jeedom will be good.

+* Replace the adafruit logo by a fire on the display when the heating is on...